jhelliwe/gentup/README.md

 - The updater checks the sanity of the /etc/portage configuration files
 - The updater optionally removes old unused source distribution tarballs
 - The updater optionally cleans up old kernels from /boot, /lib/modules and the GRUB configuration files
-- The updater then optionally performs an fstrim of all filesystems